 What do you need flashlights for?

-Every Day Carry or EDC lights are flashlights that are very useful in a dark room and a powerful tool when it comes to self-defense.
+Everyday Carry or EDC lights are flashlights that are very useful in a dark room and a powerful tool when it comes to self-defense.
 It is a product that fits your lifestyle and comes to your rescue when you need it.
-You need flash light for a variety of purpose other than the two mentioned above.
+You need a flashlight for a variety of purposes other than the two mentioned above.
 You need it to find things in places that are void of regular lights, in the basements that do not have electric wiring and in places where you may fear of losing your way in the dark.
 With that being said, the flashlight needs to be durable if you want to make the most of it.
-And there are other factors to consider as well when flashlight is the topic.
+And there are other factors to consider as well when the flashlight is the topic.

 How much brightness do you need?

 Best every day carry flashlights are made of anodized aluminum, titanium and stainless steel with both expensive and inexpensive touch.
 All these materials are strong and durable as well.
 When it comes to the best weight to strength ratio, titanium ranks the top followed by aluminum and other materials.
-Nevertheless you do not want a cheap flashlight.
+Nevertheless, you do not want a cheap flashlight.
 This is why you should make the choice wisely.
-As for the materials used, some are better equipped to withstand shock, water, scratch and shattering.
-Water proofing is one of the standard features that is considered while purchasing a every day flashlight.
+As for the materials used, some are better equipped to withstand shock, water, scratch, and shattering.
+Waterproofing is one of the standard features that is considered while purchasing an everyday flashlight.
 Waterproofing uses ANSI FL1 standard to measure the worthiness of the product and is rated as one of the three – IPX4, IPX7 or IPX8.
 IPX4 means that the flashlight is resistant to splash and is able to protect itself from water as long as the flashlight is in your pocket and remains wet for a little while.
 IPX7 means that your flashlight is safe for up to 1 meter when it is submerged in water for about 30 minutes.
 Beyond that, the flashlight loses its functionality.
 IPX8 indicates that the flashlight is safe beyond 1 meter as long as it remains submerged.
-By the way the pocket knife in the pic is a Kershaw knife.
-Super great knife and made in USA.
+By the way, the pocket knife in the pic is a Kershaw knife.
+Super great knife and made in the USA.

 Does size really matter?